tdhd/kaggle-linux-git/README.md

 ### Processing the raw revision log

 To make this revision log useable for kaggle purposes we need to apply some postprocessing.
 We will do that with the help of a few python functions.

+You can use the notebook for an interactive processing of this data or just run the [processing script](process.py) script to convert the raw revlog to CSV format.